The Complete Guide to Tadiandamol Trek

 Keep your eyes and ears open while trekking here to spot various flora and fauna.

-One can spot coffee estates and pepper plantations throughout this entire stretch of the trek.
+One can spot pepper and coffee plantations throughout this entire stretch of the trek.
 Along with these, you have the Arecanut (Betel nut) trees, Nutmeg trees, fishtail palms, and various other trees growing in the farmlands.

 Trekking the early morning also adds to the chirping of birds.